Kartikeya-Sinha/Customer-Lifetime-Value-Prediction/README.md

 3. Hybrid Residual Learning Model
 A novel sequential ensemble approach that combines the strengths of both architectures through residual learning.
 The method works in two stages:

-Stage 1: Train the FTTransformer to capture primary patterns and complex feature interactions Stage 2: Train the Tabular Neural Network on the residuals (prediction errors) from the FTTransformer to capture systematic patterns that the transformer missed
+Stage 1: Train the FTTransformer to capture primary patterns and complex feature interactions<br>
+Stage 2: Train the Tabular Neural Network on the residuals from the FTTransformer to capture systematic patterns that the transformer missed<br>
 This hybrid approach leverages the transformer's ability to model complex relationships while utilizing the tabular network's effectiveness at capturing local patterns and categorical embeddings.

 ### Model Performance (MAPE)